An RRAM-Based Implementation of a Template Matching Circuit for Low-Power Analogue Classification: Circuit Design and Operation

-The circuit considered (Fig. \ref{fig:TXLdiagramAgain}) is based upon a skewed inverter design.
+The circuit proposed in this work, shown in Fig. \ref{fig:TXLdiagramAgain}, is based upon a skewed inverter design showcased in \cite{TXLpaper}.
+The cell design in \cite{TXLpaper} uses a hybrid RRAM-CMOS inverter to adjust the switching point of a second inverter stage, with a current mirror to detect the higher current at that switching point.
+By comparison, our proposed design uses two hybrid inverters to map two analogue thresholds to enable a higher configurability of the matching window.
 Two complementary FET pairs with source degeneration are used as the input stage with their outputs assessed by an XOR mode transmission gate.
+The current through this gate feeds provides the output signal, which can be connected in parallel with other cells to a simplified matchline pull-up network to perform template matching.
 The ratio between source degeneration on the input PMOS and NMOS alters the threshold of the inverter.
-As the threshold is dependent on the ratio between the top and bottom degeneration resistors and not the total resistance of the branch, the threshold can be controlled by altering the state of only one of them.
-As such, this design uses a single dynamic RRAM device to control each threshold, with the opposing degeneration being provided by a static balancing resistor.
-When the input is above the threshold of the M1 branch inverter and below the threshold of the M2 branch inverter, both the PMOS and NMOS of the output stage pass current, producing an output signal.
-While this configuration permits the independent control of each threshold with a single resistive device, the dynamic range required is quite high, although not to the degree required by previous works\cite{hpCAM}.
-This is because the dynamic element must go both above and below the balancing resistor by a factor of 10 to achieve a reasonable range of threshold values.
-As there are DC paths in this design, the energy per test may not be as low as designs with adiabatic operation, but the small footprint should be outstanding.
+As the threshold is dependent on the ratio between the top and bottom degeneration resistors and not the total resistance of the branch, the threshold can be controlled by altering the state of only one of resistive elements.
+As such, this design uses a single dynamic RRAM device for each hybrid inverter to control each threshold, with the opposing degeneration being provided by a static balancing resistor.